dontascii/mvd/README.md

 ## Requirements:
 * interactive console application
-* a dictionary (map) of unordered collections class
+* a dictionary of unordered collections
 * keys are strings
 * values are an unordered collection of strings
 * should implement the commands in the work_sample_final.pdf